-The state of our account (as well as all others) is stored in the given blockchain (ie the currency database that we want to send).
-In it, all operations (deposits, withdrawals) that have ever been made between all addresses (wallets) are also recorded and fully public.
+The balance of our account (as well as all others) is saved in a given blockchain (i.e. the currency database we want to send).

 Do you want to give 47 a penny to someone?
-You will not do this by bank transfer, because you will pay 2 for the transfer and you will have to wait one business day.
-Recently, several non-cryptocurrencies appeared to conveniently pay even such small sums (eg Revolut).
-However, this branch of financial services is relatively young and is growing rapidly.
-Currently, the game enters Facebook, who wants to allow sending money between users of their social networking sites and messengers ... for this purpose, he creates his own cryptocurrency Libra.
+You will not do this by bank transfer, because you will pay PLN 2 for the transfer and you will wait one business day.

 Because it is cryptocurrencies that offer a new dimension of micropayments.
 Not only does it allow you to send hundreds of pennies, but in addition they allow you to automatically send funds after meeting certain conditions, recorded in "intelligent contract".